 Many of our countryside car parks are very small and have a limited capacity so please consider this before setting off.
 Please do not park anywhere else other than designated car parks and be respectful of our local communities and farm tenants.
 Narrow roads and access points must be kept clear at all times.
 For National Trust car parks in the Peak District, you don't need to book but please be aware that spaces can become very limited on weekends, bank holidays and school holidays.

 If you have mobility issues and you are a blue badge holder, remember that you're able to park for free in our pay-and-display car parks as long as you display your badge – there is no need to scan.

 Though if you are with someone who can scan on your behalf, remember that the property will benefit from your visit.
 We are in the process of exploring what more we can do to support accessibility at our car parks.

 Know before you go

-Make sure you have researched the area you are exploring and are aware of any local restrictions and the latest covid19 guidance.
+Make sure you have researched the area you are exploring and are aware of the new national Government tier restrictions to help restrict the spread of covid19.
 Park safely and responsibly and leave no trace of your visit, other than footprints or pawprints.
-If you're out exploring with your four legged companion it is important to keep them on a lead to keep wildlife, livestock and other visitors safe from disturbance.
-Pack all the necessary essentials for a day out in the countryside; picnic, water, fully charged mobile phone, hand sanitiser and something to put your litter in to go back in your back to take home.
+If you're out exercising with your four legged companion it is important to keep them on a lead to keep wildlife, livestock and other visitors safe from disturbance.
+Pack all the necessary essentials for a day out in the countryside; water, fully charged mobile phone, hand sanitiser and something to put your litter in to go back in your bag to take home.
 Wear clothing and footwear that is appropriate for the weather and the terrain you are exploring.